 16,000 years.
 The first super eruption, which occurred 2.1 million

 years ago was the largest of the three and massive in size.
 Ash

-deposits 15 feet deep have been found as far south as Mexico, and as far east
+deposits 15 feet deep have been found as far south as Mexico,

-is the largest in the world and is classified as a super volcano.
+volcano is the largest in the world and is classified as a super

-surface collapsed in on itself leaving a large 50 mile
+earths surface collapsed in on itself leaving a large 50 mile

-long X 25 mile wide high elevation flat plateau, or caldera under which lies the
+long X 25 mile wide high elevation flat plateau, or caldera under

-at this time, that Yellowstone is about to erupt.
+no evidence at this time, that Yellowstone is about to erupt.

 Hot Springs are the main attraction of the Mammoth District.
 These

-features are quite different from thermal areas elsewhere in the park.
+features are quite different from thermal areas elsewhere in the

-is deposited on the surface.
+(calcium carbonate) is deposited on the surface.
 When the water

 reaches the surface, it has a balanced ph of 7.0 due to the large

 amount of calcium carbonate which the acid water has dissolved.

-it is important to realize that the location of
+to have "died," it is important to realize that the location of

 springs and the rate of flow changes daily, that "on-again-off-again"

 is the rule, and that the overall volume of water discharged by

-Most of the geothermal
+Most of the

+are much hotter.
 Stay on the boardwalks and marked trails.
 Each

 year a few visitors are seriously burned, some have died.
 The

 boardwalks are there for your safety and protection.